d-exclaimation/pioneer/Documentation/guides/getting-started/entities.md

 }
 ```

-## In memory datastore
+## Datastore

-In a real application, you want this `User` to be stored in a persistent database like PostgreSQL or something similar.
-For this example, we will be simplying the workflow by just building one in code that's also not persistent.
+In a real application, you want these `User`(s) to be stored in a persistent database like PostgreSQL or something similar.
+For this example, we will be simplying the workflow by just building one in memory.

-We will be taking advantange of Swift 5.5 `actor` which a database suitable for handling state management in a concurrent application.
+We will be taking advantange of Swift 5.5 `actor` which a structure suitable for cocurrent state management.

 ```swift
 import Pioneer